Lytchett

 Food and drinks

 If you wish to bring in items of food or drink for your relative we ask that it is in its original packaging with a use by/sell by date clearly evident if it is not to be consumed immediately.
 We can only store food items that have this information on them for reasons of safety and a ward fridge is available.
-We have squash on the ward as well as a small stock of orange juice, and are happy for you to bring in additional drinks that your loved one may like to encourage hydration.
+We have squash at ward level and keep a small stock of orange juice and are happy for relatives to bring in additional drinks that your loved one may like to encourage hydration.

 Parking

-A multi-storey car park is situated on the main hospital site, the entrance to which is on Longfleet Road.
-A covered walkway from level G of the car park leads to the main hospital.
-The payment terminal for the multi-storey is in the main entrance and accepts coins, notes, or credit/debit cards.
+A multi-storey car park is situated on the main hospital site, the entrance to which is on Longfleet Road (a covered walkway from the car park (level G) leads to the main hospital).
+The payment terminal for the multi-storey is in the main entrance and accepts coins, notes or credit / debit cards.

-Payment may also be made at the security/car parks office which is also located in the main entrance next to reception (card only).
-Please make sure you pay before returning to your vehicle.
+Payment may also be made at the security/ car parks office which is also located in the main entrance next to reception (card only).
+Please make sure that you make payment before returning to your vehicle.
 The car parking office is in the main entrance next to the hospital reception.
 Motorcycles can be parked for free of charge in the designated motorcycle parking areas.

 If your visiting is extended over a number of days due to special circumstances you may be entitled to a reduction in car park fees.
-To enquire about your entitlement please contact the ward staff who can give you a form (at the discretion of the nurse in charge) for you to complete and take to the car park manager in the car park office in the main entrance of Poole Hospital.
+To enquire about your entitlement please contact the ward staff who can give you a form (at the discretion of the Nurse in Charge) for you to complete and take to the Car Park Manager in the Car Park Office of the main entrance of Poole Hospital.

 Meal times